 Departure transfer to railway station to board overnight train up to Kopargaon.

-After breakfast in the morning, day trip to Shani Shingnapur for darshan of Shani Dev at Shani Dev temple here.come back to the hotel after darshan.
-Evening free at own leisure and shopping. overnight stay at hotel.
+After breakfast in the morning, a day trip to Shani Shingnapur for darshan of Shani Dev at Shani Dev temple here. come back to the hotel after darshan.
+Evening free at your leisure and shopping. overnight stay at the hotel.

-After breakfast, explore the market at your own untill train departure.
-Come back to hotel for check out and transferred to the railway station to board train for New Delhi.
+After breakfast, explore the market on your own until train departure.
+Come back to the hotel to check out and transferred to the railway station to board the train for New Delhi.
 Overnight stay on board.

 Arrive at railway station in Delhi.
 You are met and transferred to hotel or residence.